V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 ## Negative Consequences

 - Potential increase in development time and resources
-- Risk of unbalanced gameplay if the idle RPG system is not properly designed
+- Risk of unbalanced gameplay if the RPG system is not properly designed

 ## Option Graveyard